-Whatever the draw may be, these cult documentaries are definitely the best out there, featuring infamous leaders like Warren Jeffs, Michael Travesser, and Keith Raniere.
+Whatever the draw may be, these cult documentaries are definitely addictive, must-watch films.
+They feature infamous leaders like Warren Jeffs, Michael Travesser, and Keith Raniere.
 And, without a doubt, they’ll all leave you shocked and bewildered.

 Subscribe to our email list for notifications of new documentaries and what you should be watching!